 - Loan terms of 36 or 60 months

-Founded in 2014, Upstart has since funded $600 million in loans.
+Founded in 2014, Upstart has since funded $3.7 billion in loans.
 The company, created by former Google employees, prides itself on using more factors in their decision process, including education, area of study, and job history.

 - Offers personal loans from $1,000 up to $50,000

-- 5% of the platform’s loans are current or paid off
+- 87.5% of Upstart loans are either current or paid in full

 Originally started in the United Kingdom, Funding Circle began operating stateside in 2013.
-Overall the company has originated more than $3 billion in loans.
+Overall the company has originated more than $9.5 billion in loans globally.
 At this time, Funding Circle focuses exclusively on business loans.

 - Offers small business loans for up to $500,000

 - Loan terms range from 6 months to 60 months

 - Historical average return rate for investors is 5.3%